-- Make sure customers know to watch out for emails with task descriptions and assignments.
+- Ensure customers know to watch out for emails with task descriptions and assignments.
 Emails will come from the project manager’s email address.
-Your customers can focus on what they need to do and when they’re up to bat, they’ll receive their task assignment.
+Your customers can focus on what they need to do, and when they’re up to bat, they’ll receive their task assignment.

 4. Put Your Client Implementation and Onboarding Projects on Autopilot

 - If you use task dependencies, you can ensure tasks are completed on time and in the right order.
-Find a solution that has a purpose-built dependency logic that auto-populates due dates based on what needs to get done first.
+Find a solution with a purpose-built dependency logic that auto-populates due dates based on what must be done first.
 Bonus points if you find a solution that will automatically adjust the related deadlines and completion dates if a task is delayed or done early,

-- Separate your event tasks so you can keep track of important meetings that support key tasks throughout your project.
+- Separate your event tasks to keep track of important meetings supporting key tasks throughout your project.

-- Find a solution that can save you time and help your project practically run itself include automating task reminders and status updates.
+- Find a solution that can save you time and help your project practically run itself, including automating task reminders and status updates.

 5. Celebrate the Wins

-Keep everyone engaged and motivated by celebrating the wins, progress, and accomplishments that are getting you across the finish line.
+Keep everyone engaged and motivated by celebrating the wins, progress, and accomplishments that get you across the finish line.

 Send out milestone completion messages to celebrate progress and congratulate team members for completing a milestone.
 These messages can also prepare team members for what’s coming next.

-Milestone completion messages are also a great way to keep everyone in the know about what’s going on, even if they aren’t involved in a specific task.
+Milestone completion messages are also a great way to inform everyone about what’s going on, even if they aren’t involved in a specific task.

 Here’s an example of a best practices milestone completion email: